VoronDesign/Voron-Documentation/community/troubleshooting/derpimus/troubleshooting_quicklink.md

 title: "Troubleshooting Quick-links"
 nav_exclude: true
 ---

-This guide is
+# Troubleshooting Quick-links

-# Troubleshooting
+This document is a curated set of links

 ## Board Pinouts & Schematics